Petrolink/Data-Quality/README.md

 1. Accept real-time dynamic data as well as static data.
 2. Improve runner efficiency (run-time).
 3. Add weekly, monthly, and yearly aggregations.
+4. Create flow chart diagram of the algorithm's steps in the runner.